kufu/textlint-ruby/README.md

 ### Supported nodes

 These types are defined in `@textlint/ast-node-types`.
-Supported node types are only `Document`, `Comment` and `Str` because this plugin is used to format strings embedded in ruby programs.
+Supported node types are only `Document` and `Str` because this plugin is used to format strings embedded in ruby programs.

 | Type name                       | Node type     | Supported                            |
 | ------------------------------- | ------------- | ------------------------------------ |